If you meet all eligibility requirements you will automatically be considered for one of the fully funded places.

 The growing pressure on natural resources has prompted an evaluation of traditional forms of energy, as well as a search for new and renewable energy forms.
 As intersections with the environment are increasingly visible, energy production, distribution and use have become a priority area for governments, businesses and non-governmental organisations across the world.

-The LLM/MSc in International Energy Law and Policy at the University of Stirling has been specifically designed to address such developments.
-Expert staff have come together to offer an innovative and distinctive multi-disciplinary degree which will provide graduates with in-depth understanding of energy law and policy, key areas of investment and environmental policy, as well as knowledge of corporate governance and responsibility.
+The International Energy Law and Policy LLM at the University of Stirling has been specifically designed to address such developments.
+Expert staff have come together to offer an innovative and distinctive multi-disciplinary degree which will provide graduates with an in-depth understanding of energy law and policy, as well as of key areas of investment law, environmental policy, energy management and economics.

 Our graduates will be well placed to pursue careers in: